opencloud-community/opentalk-docker/docs/getting-started/prerequisites.md

 Before you begin deploying OpenTalk using Docker, ensure your system meets the following requirements:

+> **Note**: These requirements are specific to this Docker setup.
+For official system requirements, please refer to the [official OpenTalk documentation](https://docs.opentalk.eu/admin/).

 ## Hardware Requirements

 Recommended minimum specifications for a basic setup: